pleabargain/EnglishHelpsYourCareer/idioms.business.md

 <details><summary><b>Examples</b></summary>
 <p>
 Even though we all have very specific tasks to do, our manager makes sure we don't lose sight of the big picture.

+We lost track of the big picture and the client wasn't happy.

+I don't see the big picture here.Why are we doing this?

+We can create this feature for you but we need the big picture to know if this is the right solution.

 </p>
 </details>